chrissssun/628model4/README.md

-# Spotify Podcast New Metric Project
+# Spotify Podcast New Metric Project - Group 12(Zhengyong Chen, Leyan Sun)

 This project uses Spotify podcast data to create new metrics by analyzing episode titles and descriptions, providing personalized recommendations to users.